 MORE: Perth Bears push closer to securing Tyran Wishart

-Gray expressed his joy at remaining with Redfern and having his future secured, speaking highly of the club.
+Gray was delighted to be staying at Redfern and having his future secured, speaking glowingly about the club.

 "I'm determined to repay the faith they have shown in me by putting my best foot forward over the next few years to help us achieve our goals," Gray said.